 RH: Let’s get back to your teenage years.

-Dr. Z: We hung around with Dave and Doug Robbins and another friend, Paul Tyler.
+Dr. Z: We hung around with Dave (Cook) and Doug Robbins and another friend, Paul Tyler.
 We had a wonderful time in the barn with the animals on the farm: cows and so forth.
 We learned a great deal about other things like the birthing cows.
 The bull that was there was huge in our eyes and dangerous.
 We had hundreds of chickens and sold eggs and turkeys for Thanksgiving and milk from the cows.
 We were one of his ardent buyers of his products.
-I joined, At that time, the 4H Club.
+I joined, at that time, the 4H Club.

 During that time, the 1940’s… in 1938 and 1939, Hitler was developing power in Europe, and after we were attacked at Pearl Harbor President Roosevelt declared war.
 The Axis was the enemy and my father began to think about joining the army as a medical officer.
 He did join in about 1942, I believe, and he was away for two years as a Captain in the Medical Corps in Europe.
 That was a big thing for me; I developed asthma and I do think it was psychological asthma.
 Now they know that asthma can be psychological; it doesn’t necessarily have to be due to impurities in the air.